g00glen00b/dimitri.codes/content/posts/2018-12-04-jest-test-nodejs/index.md

 featuredImage: "../../images/logos/jest.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Babel", "Jest", "Node.js", "Testing"]
+excerpt: "Jest is a testing framework developed by Facebook.
+In this tutorial I'll demonstrate the features of Jest while testing a small Node.js application."
 ---

 After checking out [AVA](/nodejs-ava/) and [tape](/testing-nodejs-tape/), it's time to check out [Jest](https://jestjs.io/).
 Jest is a testing framework developed by Facebook, and is often used to test React applications.
 However, it isn't limited to just React, so let's explore the features it has by testing a small Node.js application!